 Over the years, I made full use of my annual two weeks of vacation, traveling to Costa Rica, Spain, Argentina, Guatemala, Greece, Turkey, Mexico, Italy and beyond.
 Having skipped the study abroad thing in college, I wanted to live in another city for a longer period of time, hence my interest in the job exchange to London, which you can learn about here and here.

-As a whole, the experience reHEATed (d’oh!) my love for writing and traveling, and now, after many years as an editor who fiddled with other people’s words, I’m concentrating on my own as a full-time freelance writer who contributes to publications such as the New York Times, Hemispheres, Travel & Leisure, Architectural Digest and more.
+As a whole, the experience reHEATed (d’oh!) my love for writing and traveling, and now, after many years as an editor who fiddled with other people’s words, I’m concentrating on my own as a full-time freelance writer who contributes to publications such as the New York Times, Hemispheres, Travel & Leisure, Conde Nast Traveler, WSJ Magazine, Architectural Digest and more.
 You can find some of my clips here.
-When I’m not taking advantage of my unlimited “vacation” days for work purposes, I’m in my office, aka my 4th floor studio in Paris’s Montmartre, typing away and never, ever, wasting time checking Facebook and Instagram, reorganizing my closet or re-watching Friends.
+When I’m not taking advantage of my unlimited “vacation” days for work purposes, I’m in my office, aka my 6th floor apartment in Paris, typing away and never, ever, wasting time checking Facebook and Instagram, reorganizing my closet or re-watching Friends.

 Finally, I like walking the beach on Fire Island, anything with goat cheese, Vinyasa yoga, biking the West Side Highway, Mumford & Sons, and macchiatos.
 What?
 This isn’t Tinder?
 Nevermind then.